schubergphilis/terraform-azure-mcaf-route-table/README.md

 # terraform-azure-mcaf-route-table
 Terraform module that will deploy a route table resource in azure.
-It has support to loop over multiple routes.
+It has support to create multiple routes in a loop.

 ## Requirements